The U.S. HIRE Act Explained: 2025-26 Outlook | M S Sulthan Legal Associates

 • Apply to payments made after December 31, 2025.

-2. Who Will Be Directly Affected by the HIRE Act?
+2. Who Will Be Directly Affected?

 The tax applies to any U.S. entity paying a foreign entity for services.
 The impact is wide-ranging: